SpaceX's Crew Dragon capsule successfully docks with space station

-CAPE CANAVERAL, Fla. — SpaceX's new Crew Dragon capsule has arrived at the International Space Station, acing its second milestone in just over a day.
+CAPE CANAVERAL, Fla. — SpaceX's new crew capsule arrived at the International Space Station on Sunday, acing its second milestone in just over a day.

 No one was aboard the capsule launched Saturday on its first test flight, only an instrumented dummy.
-But the three station astronauts had front-row seats as the Dragon neatly docked Sunday morning and became the first American-made, designed-for-crew spacecraft to pull up in eight years.
+But the three station astronauts had front-row seats as the sleek, white vessel neatly docked and became the first American-made, designed-for-crew spacecraft to pull up in eight years.

+TV cameras on Dragon as well as the space station provided stunning views of one another throughout the rendezvous.

 If the six-day demo goes well, SpaceX could launch two astronauts this summer under NASA's commercial crew program.
-Both astronauts were at SpaceX Mission Control in California, observing all the action.
+Both astronauts — Doug Hurley and Bob Behnken — were at SpaceX Mission Control in Southern California, observing all the action.
+They rushed there from Florida after watching the Dragon rocket into orbit early Saturday from NASA's Kennedy Space Center.

+"Just super excited to see it," Behnken said minutes after the link-up.
+"Just one more milestone that gets us ready for our flight coming up here."

 While SpaceX has sent plenty of cargo Dragons to the space station, crew Dragon is a different beast.
 It docked autonomously, instead of relying on the station's robot arm for help.